volodymyrhudyma/blog/content/blog/warning-cant-perform-a-react-state-update-on-an-unmounted-component.md

 metaDescription: Learn how to fix "Can't perform a React state update on an unmounted component" warning which notifies that you tried to set the state of the component that has already been unmounted.
-teaser: This warning is one of the most popular warnings I React developers face.
+teaser: This warning is one of the most popular warnings React developers face.
   I am one hundred percent sure that each developer encountered this at least once and did not know why that appeared and how to get rid of it.
 To begin with...
 date: 2020-12-02T15:50:00.000Z
 ---
-"**Can't perform a React state update on an unmounted component**" - is one of the most popular warnings I React developers face.
+"**Can't perform a React state update on an unmounted component**" - is one of the most popular warnings React developers face.

 I am one hundred percent sure that each developer encountered this at least once and did not know why that appeared and how to get rid of it.